polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

     ![In the Resize and Skew window, the image size is set to the required values.](images.operations/Hands-onlabstep-by-step-AzureStackimages/media/image3.png)

-1. Save the resulting image as C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\Icons\Screenshot.png (when prompted whether to continue, click **OK**) and close Microsoft Paint.
+1. Save the resulting image as C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\Icons\Screenshot.png (when prompted whether to continue, select **OK**) and close Microsoft Paint.

     > **Note:** You are using sample images for the sake of simplicity.
 When creating and publishing custom Azure Stack Marketplace solutions, you would create your own icons and screenshots that represent the characteristics of these solutions.
 Keep in mind that you must ensure that their sizes match those specified in the documentation available at https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md